mungewell/pico-timecode/docs/DIY.md

 # Build Your Own

-My intent is that the project could be used to build your own devices.
+My intent is that the project could be used to build your own device(s).
 The proof-of-concept script(s) can just be dropped onto a 'bare-bones' Pico.

 If you want a more fleshed out solution, you could look at ['PiShop'](https://www.pishop.ca) (my go-to